UWCS/stardust/content/news/archive/0001/2001-02-08-minnits-8th-february-2001.md

 <!-- end list -->

-  - Quote of the Week\*: /“The exec reserves the right to move people around at gaming sessions”/ - Chris Salmon
+  - Quote of the Week\*: “The exec reserves the right to move people around at gaming sessions” - Chris Salmon

 #### Contents